16 Free Museums in Copenhagen You Can’t Afford to Miss

 How To Get To Glyptoteket

-Glyptoteket Address – Dante’s Square 7, 1556 Copenhagen V
+Glyptoteket Address – Dante’s Plads 7, 1556 Copenhagen V

 Thorvaldsens Museum was Denmark’s first museum and looks as beautiful today as it did more than 150 years ago.